ITTakes2/PHP-Web-APIs/README.md

 # PHP-Web-APIs
 A few PHP APIs that may be useful for anything you might need!
 With clean, easy to read and manage code.
 \
+Constantly being updated!
+If you have a suggestion for a PHP API that may be useful, [click here!](issue link) to create a request.
 Created by the team at ITTakes2.

 # List of contents